KiiPlatform/pipe-converter/README.md

+Pipe-converter reads sensor datas through shell command.
+The shell command `readdata.sh` in the repository is dummy, you should replace it with a real one.

 ## 1. Run gateway-agent
 - change `master_app` section with your kii app in `config.yml`.
 - run gateway-agent under debug mode.